Skip to content

 • Switch to Modify mode to change a cut-line.

-• Click to erase all lines and start over.
+• Click the "refresh" button to erase all lines and start over.

 Understanding cut-lines: